Evocargo/Lidar-Annotation-is-All-You-Need/README.md

 ## Training

-Specify path to the dataset (DATASET.PATH) and other training params in lib/config/waymo.py and then run the script:
+Specify the path to the dataset (DATASET.PATH) and other training parameters in lib/config/waymo.py and then run the script:

 ```shell
 python3 scripts/train.py
 ```

-By setting DATASET.MASKS_ONLY = True in config file, you will run model training using only 2d ground truth masks.
+By setting DATASET.MASKS_ONLY = True in the config file, you will run model training using only 2D ground truth masks.
 DATASET.LIDAR_DATA_ONLY = True will lead to the training only using projected from the point cloud road ground truth.
-If both parameters are set to False (default), the model will train on mix of these two types of the ground truth.
-In all cases, the validation dataset requires 2d ground truth masks for metrics calculation.
+If both parameters are set to False (default), the model will train on a mix of these two types of ground truth.
+In all cases, the validation dataset requires 2D ground truth masks for metric calculation.

 ## Testing

 You can download model weights (mixing experiment, Waymo full in the paper) from [the link](https://drive.google.com/file/d/1c-LnNKLsb8Gpdu-vww4K3DCn8ymqQwHl/view?usp=sharing).
-Then Specify path to the dataset (DATASET.PATH) and other inference params in lib/config/waymo_inference.py and then run the script:
+Then specify the path to the dataset (DATASET.PATH) and other inference parameters in lib/config/waymo_inference.py and then run the script:

 ```shell
 python scripts/test.py --weights {path to the .pth weights} --save_video